ndronos/c-nomorph/Adamson-2011/README.md

   - Inspires disdain, disgust, or outright hatred from people smart enough to know - Any idiot with a Slashdot handle can talk crap about anything.
+    It's when you piss of the smart developers that you know you're working with something interesting.

 (Adamson, 2011)
 ```